kreismit/ECE4960/labs.md

 Figure 15.
 Ground-truth (green) and odometry (red) data from simulated robot.

 When I drove very fast (linear 6, angular 3), the pose estimate drifted less *per distance traveled.* But the *rate* of drift appears to vary only with time.

+See all my results and code [here on GitHub](https://github.com/kreismit/ECE4960/tree/master/Lab6).
+Also see additional things I learned and notes in the [Other Lessons Learned](https://github.com/kreismit/ECE4960/tree/master/Notes/OtherLessonsLearned.md) page.
+I spent a lot of this lab's time trying to relay commands and data successfully over Bluetooth, so I added a "Bluetooth" section which explains the setup, what I learned about the `asyncio` library, and so on.

+<h1 id="L6">Lab 6</h1>

+## Note: Used the same materials from Lab 6 until Lab 12.

+## Lab 7a: Procedure

+Downloaded the [lab 7 base code](https://cornell.box.com/s/hw4ak6f2jkp6q4u0rq8oes5yx4oa8dff); extracted; and ran `lab7_base_code/setup.sh` in the VM.
+Restarted terminal emulator; entered `~/catkin_ws/src/lab7/scripts/`; and ran `jupyter lab`.
+In another terminal window, ran `lab7-manager` and started *both* the simulator and the plotter.

+Followed the instructions in the Jupyter lab; wrote the pseudocode below to describe the Bayes filter algorithm.

+## Lab 7a: Results

+ <embed type="text/plain" src="Lab7/pseudocode" width="500" height="300"></embed>